ibexa/documentation-developer/docs/api/field_types_reference/measurementfield.md

 !!! note

-    To be available for selection in the Back Office, each new Measurement type or unit must be enabled for the SiteAccess, in which it is intended to be used.
+    To be available for selection in the Back Office, each new Measurement type or unit must be enabled for the  Back Office SiteAccess.

 ## Template rendering